CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** Wardrobe: Rock Crown https://4thewords.com/media/wardrobe/featured/male/wm&#95;1090-beetle-crown-7904-84955.png
 - **Recommendations:** There are a lot of quests here that need no extra recommendations, so here's a boilerplate to say this is one of them. :)

+### The Crystal Giants - PG

+- **Location:** Purple Gate
+- **Unlocked by:** PG MQ5/ What Lies Uncovered
+- **Type:** Battle
+- **Requirements:** Defeat 10 Infected Golems
+- **Rewards:** Wardrobe: Golem Crystal Hair https://4thewords.com/media/wardrobe/featured/male/wm&#95;1064-golem-crystal-hair-7665-46839.png
+- **Recommendations:** My recommendation for most Purple Gate sidequests is pretty uniform: take the quest if you like the reward, and you can figure out the rest!

 ### The Curator of Elder Library - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • **The Curator of Elder Library** • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • **The Curator of Elder Library** • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???
 - **Type:** Battle
 - **Requirements:** Defeat 4x the Curator of Elder Library
 - **Rewards:** Wardrobe: Sassi Pet [https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sassi&#95;pet.png](https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sassi&#95;pet.png)